StanChart readies to close thousands of UAE accounts as U.S. deadline looms

 "I need more than 30 days notice as it takes a minimum of a few weeks to set up a new account with another bank."

-In a statement, Standard Chartered said it would honour existing borrowing agreements with customers with loans, allowing them to pay back outstanding amounts under the existing repayment timetable.
-It would make every effort to minimise the inconvenience, it said.
+In a statement, Standard Chartered said it would honor existing borrowing agreements with customers with loans, allowing them to pay back outstanding amounts under the existing repayment timetable.
+It would make every effort to minimize the inconvenience, it said.

 Those affected by Standard Chartered’s exit have an annual sales turnover of between $1 million and $35 million, it added.